 Can I use deep pour epoxy for my seal coat?

-The thickness of table top epoxy when applied as a seal coat allows it to maintain its position even when applied to the sides of a substrate, instead of sliding downward via gravity.
+The thickness of table top epoxy when applied as a seal coat allows it to maintain its position even when applied to the sides of a substrate, instead of sliding downward.

 Why is a seal coat so important?

-Still, their presence is a concern because each pore can hold a tiny amount of air or moisture that will negatively affect the epoxy resin's ability to bond firmly with the substrate.
+Still, their presence is a concern because each pore can hold a tiny amount of air or moisture that will diminish the epoxy resin's ability to bond firmly with the substrate.